Name a Headstart Hero

 1 of 2

-Packages to ship starting on June 1
+Packages to ship starting at the end of June.

 Your adoption package includes:

-• A personalized certificate of adoption featuring a photo of your adopted turtle, their new name*, and the adopters name
+• A personalized certificate of adoption featuring a photo of your adopted turtle, their new name*, and the adopter's name

-• A turtles of Ontario fact sheet
+• A Turtles of Ontario fact sheet

 • A turtle magnet